Fruit Trees For Sale at Butternut Farm

 Cortland: Tried and true September multipurpose apple.
 An annual cropping tree that is easy to prune and care for.
 Cortland also has a slow to brown flesh making it great for slices.
 Fresh eating, sauce, and baking.

-Granny Smith: extra green, extra tart, and extra firm.
+Granny Smith: Extra green, extra tart, and extra firm.
 Early November ripening and stores well.

 Macintosh: A classic new england variety.
 Winter hardy and an annual bearer with mid September ripening.
 This apple has softer flesh with a nice sweet tart flavor, great for everything.